Ashland Volleyball Club Handbook 2023-2024

 Regional Teams - consist of athletes from the beginner to the highly skilled and compete at various levels of competition based on their teams' composition

 National Teams - consist of highly skilled athletes that compete at the highest levels of competition within and outside of the Ohio Valley Region

 American Teams - do not desire the travel associated with the National division, but want a stronger level of competition than the Regional division.

-In 2022-2023 AVBC will strive to offer at least one Regional Team per age division.
+For the 2023-2024 AVBC will strive to offer at least one Regional Team per age division.

 Rules and Regulations

 Ashland Volleyball Club abides by all USA Volleyball and OHSAA rules.
 Some of these rules are:

 Only 3 athletes from the same OHSAA member school can be on the same team for ages 13s - 17s.
 18s do not count against this number provided they are not participating in other interscholastic sports.